Patchier/Big-Warden/README.md

 - While you're here, run the game once, and choose "Configure".
 Then, in the Video Settings, choose whichever options you desire.
 (I maxxed mine out with a 16:9 display, and to skip the intro movies)

+- Go to the main menu, check the "Other Campaigns" option, and exit

+### If using Steam and, upon loading the game, the "other campaigns" button is darkened, exit the game, navigate to steamapps\common\Dragon Age Ultimate Edition\redist, and run DAOU_UpdateAddinsXML_Steam.exe.
+This should pull all of your addins into the game.

 Install Big Warden via Wabbajack
 -----------------------------------------